LombokDev/lombokdev.github.io/_events/ldm13.md

 decks: https://github.com/LombokDev/Meetup013

 # registration_url: "https://docs.google.com/forms/d/e/1FAIpQLSfZvDGOYpt-SrwL3Qi0_ncJqY5BRCFBsV4jcCzlOHKINli1Hw/viewform?pli=1"
-description: " <b>Lombok Dev Meetup #13</b> Join us for a full-day tech meetup featuring experts from diverse fields, ranging from freelancing, web security, CMS development, memory management, to AI and prompt optimization.
-This event brings together developers, creatives, and tech enthusiasts to learn practical insights directly from industry practitioners.
-Participants will explore common vulnerabilities like XSS, dive into modern CMS workflows with Next.js & PayloadCMS, uncover the hidden story of memory management in software development, and navigate the rapidly evolving AI era.

-Whether you're a beginner, student, or working professional, this meetup is designed to inspire, equip, and connect you with the local tech community.
-Don’t miss the chance to learn, ask questions, and network with speakers and fellow attendees!
+description: " <b>Lombok Dev Meetup #13</b> Join us for a full-day of learning and exploration, bringing together a lineup of highly relevant topics for today’s developers, including freelancing, modern CMS workflows, cybersecurity, memory management, and AI prompt optimization.
+This event will guide you through the real dynamics of freelancing beyond working alone, introduce the power of combining Next.js with PayloadCMS for a modern and efficient CMS workflow, and deepen your understanding of how modern trojans and cyber threats operate.
+You will also uncover the untold story behind memory management in software development and learn how structured prompting, transforming JSON into creative AI-ready outputs, can enhance your workflow in the LLM era.
+Delivered by experienced practitioners, this meetup offers practical insights, meaningful discussions, and valuable opportunities to connect with fellow learners, beginners, and professionals within the Lombok tech community.
+Designed to inspire, equip, and elevate your journey in technology, this is an event you will not want to miss, so secure your seat and be part of the momentum!
 <br/>
 <br/>
 <img src=\"../assets/lombokdev/ldm13/ldm13.png\" >